zbw/qualle/README.md

 Recall Predictor, and the required input for training the Recall Predictor is provided by [cross-validated estimates](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) .

-It is also possible to use Label Calibration  using the subthesauri of a thesaurus (such as the [STW](http://zbw.eu/stw/version/latest/about)) as categories (please read the paper for more explanations).
+It is also possible to apply Label Calibration using the subthesauri of a thesaurus (such as the [STW](http://zbw.eu/stw/version/latest/about)) as categories (please read the paper for more explanations).
 Consult the help (``qualle train -h``) for the required options.

 ### Evaluate